GrantsTracks2121/grantstracks-hugo/content/posts/where-is-cambridge-bay/index.md

 coverImage: "Cambridge-Bay_aerialphoto-cambridgebay-copy.jpg"
 showSummary: true
 summary: "This post is all about Cambridge Bay, Nunavut, Canada.
 Be sure to check out the Google Earth Web tour at the end of the post."
+series: ["Living in Cambridge Bay, North of the Arctic Circle"]
+series_order: 01
 ---

 ### So, Where is Cambridge Bay and What Does it Look Like?